ConejoCapital/HyperMultiAssetedADL/README.md

 ### Available in `adl_detailed_analysis_REALTIME.csv` (34,983 ADL'd positions - 100% Coverage)

-** REAL-TIME RECONSTRUCTION COMPLETE** - All metrics calculated at exact ADL moment for the FULL 12-minute cascade!
+**Real-time reconstruction complete** - All metrics calculated at exact ADL moment for the full 12-minute cascade

 | What You Need | Column Name | Description |
 |---------------|-------------|-------------|